mjg123/java-containers/2019-03-VoxxedZurich/README.md

 Hello.java was used for JVM startup demos

-The sparkjava maven project was used for the image size demos
+The sparkdemo maven project was used for the image size demos (use `mvn clean compile` to make the jar)

 Dockerfile-5 is used to show the effect of ergonomics